flybywiresim/docs/docs/fbw-a32nx/feature-guides/mcdu-keyboard.md

 ## Usage Guide

 !!! warning "Important"
     Focusing the MCDU for keyboard input will stop all sim keybinds from working.
 Most notably, you will not be able to move the camera.
-Unfocusing should return control (i.e. camera).
+Unfocusing should return control (i.e., camera).

 ### Enable MCDU keyboard

-To begin using your keyboard with the MCDU you must first enable the function within in the EFB settings:
+To begin using your keyboard with the MCDU, you must first enable the function within in the EFB settings:

 ![EFB Settings for MCDU Keyboard](../assets/mcdu-kb/efb-settings-simoptions-mcdukb.png "EFB Settings for MCDU Keyboard"){loading=lazy}

-Once you have completed the above steps simply click on the MCDU screen to put it into focus.
+Once you have completed the above steps, simply click on the MCDU screen to put it into focus.
 The MCDU will display a visual indicator when input is ready to be accepted.
 The scratchpad should be highlighted, and the title will be highlighted in cyan as well.

 Visual indicator sample: